U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-Stage II Fire Restrictions on BLM lands along Colorados Front Range (06-25-12)
+Stage II Fire Restrictions in place on BLM lands along the Front Range (06-27-13)

-• Welding, or operating an acetylene or other type of torch which produces an open flame capable of igniting flammable material.
+· Welding, or operating an acetylene or other type of torch that produces an open flame capable of igniting flammable material.

 The following is allowed: